 When friends of the Franks found out about the arrest, they gave Miep money and told her to see whether she could bribe the German officials to have them released.
 Miep tried, but her brave bid failed.
 She kept the diary and waited for Anne to return.
 Miep never read the diary.

 Otto Frank was the only one of the eight to survive.
 When he came back from Auschwitz at the end of the war, he lived with the Gies family.
 Miep did not give Anne’s diary to him.
 She knew it was not his.
 Although they knew that Mrs. Frank had died in Auschwitz, they still hoped that the children might return.
 Finally Otto Frank received a letter from a nurse who had been with Anne and Margot when they died, just one month before Bergen-Belsen was liberated.
-It was then that Miep gave Otto Frank Anne’s diary.
+It was then that Miep gave Anne’s diary to Otto Frank.

 Miep Gies died in Amsterdam on January 11, 2010, at the age of 100.